Jim Belushi: Career

 His voice work includes The Mighty Ducks, The Pebble and the Penguin, Babes in Toy land, Gargoyles and Hey Arnold!, and Hoodwinked, Scooby-Doo! and the Goblin King and The Wild.
 He also lent his vocal talents for 9: The Last Resort (a PC game released in 1995), in which he portrayed "Salty", a coarse yet helpful character.
 In 1997, he portrayed the "Masked Mutant" in the Goosebumps PC video game, alongside Adam West as "The Galloping Gazelle".
 On January 4, 2001, Belushi appeared on the ER episode "Piece of Mind".
 The episode focused both on Dr. Mark Greene's life-or-death brain surgery in New York and on Belushi's character, who had been in a car accident with his son in Chicago.
 Belushi's performance contributed to his re-emergence in the public eye, and the following year he was cast as the title role in ABC's According to Jim.

 His first animation voice-over was as a pimple on Krumm's head in Aaahh!!!
 Real Monsters on Nickelodeon.
-That performance led him to be cast in the recurring role as Simon the Monster Hunter in that series, where he ad-libbed much of his own dialogue.
+That performance led him to be cast in the recurring role as Simon the Monster Hunter in that series, where he ad-libbed much of his dialogue.

 In 2003, Belushi and Dan Aykroyd released the album Have Love, Will Travel, and participated in an accompanying tour.
 The concert was made available on video on demand by Bob Gold & Associates.
 He also performs at various venues nationwide as Zee Blues in an updated version of The Blues Brothers.
 He released his first book, Real Men Don't Apologize, in May 2006.
 Belushi was a narrator of an NFL offensive linemen commercial.
 Belushi also introduced the starting lineups for the University of Illinois football team during ABC's telecast of the 2008 Rose Bowl.

 He appeared in MC Hammer's video "Too Legit to Quit" in 1991 (in the extended full-length version).
 He also hosted a celebration rally for the Chicago Cubs playoff series in Chicago prior to the 2008 World Series.
 Steve Dahl has dubbed him "The Funniest Living Belushi".

 In 2010, Belushi was cast in a pilot for CBS called The Defenders, a series about defense lawyers.
 The one-hour series premiered on September 22, 2010.
 In two episodes in 2011, Belushi was paired with Blues Brothers partner Dan Aykroyd.
 On May 15, 2011, The Defenders was canceled by CBS.
 In 2011, he was cast as corrupt businessman Harry Brock in Born Yesterday, which opened on Broadway in late April.

-In August 2020, Belushi started a Discovery Channel series about his life at his cannabis farm in Oregon, called Growing Belushi.
+In August 2020, Discovery Channel started airing a series about Belushi and his cannabis farm in Oregon, called Growing Belushi.